jayleicn/animeGAN/README.md

    ```

-I've cleaned the original dataset, the new version of anime-face dataset has
+I've cleaned the original dataset, the new version of the dataset has
-115085 images in 127 tags.
+115085 images in 126 tags.
 You can access the images from:
 - Brine (a python-based dataset management library): https://www.brine.io/jayleicn/anime-faces
 - Google Drive: https://drive.google.com/file/d/0B4wZXrs0DHMHMEl1ODVpMjRTWEk/view?usp=sharing
 - BaiduYun: https://pan.baidu.com/s/1o8Nxllo